feltus/OSG-GEM/README.md

         <profile namespace="condor" key="request_memory" >5 GB</profile>

-to request six GB of RAM:
+to request six gigabytes of RAM:

         <profile namespace="condor" key="request_memory" >6 GB</profile>

-If the user finds that 5 GB of RAM per job is unnecessary and would like to speed up queue times, they may change:
+If the user finds that 5 gigabytes of RAM per job is unnecessary and would like to speed up queue times, they may change:

         <profile namespace="condor" key="request_memory" >5 GB</profile>

-to request only 3 GB of RAM per job:
+to request only 3 gigabytes of RAM per job:

         <profile namespace="condor" key="request_memory" >3 GB</profile>